Stone Mountain State Park, North Carolina: Camping Adventure

-Located off the Blue Ridge Parkway, near Sparta, NC, Stone Mountain State Park is named for the magnificent 600-foot granite dome (elevation 2306 ft).
-This designated National Natural Landmark hosts more than 18 miles of hiking and bridle trails, permitted rock-climbing, wild trout streams, spectacular waterfall, and a restored mid-19th century mountain farm, Hutchison Homestead.
+Located off the Blue Ridge Parkway, near Sparta, North Carolina, Stone Mountain State Park is named for the magnificent 600-foot granite dome (elevation 2306 ft).
+This designated National Natural Landmark hosts more than 18 miles of hiking and bridle trails, permitted rock-climbing, wild trout streams, spectacular waterfall, primitive and family campgrounds, and a restored mid-19th century mountain farm, Hutchison Homestead.

 The world is charged with the grandeur of God ~Gerard Manley Hopkins